mataktelis11/multi-agent-city/README.md

 # Multi agent city traversal
+A simple simulation of agents traveling in a 2d grid.
+The simulation runs on a static html page using Javascript.
 ## Introduction

 In this website we run a simulation of agents doing tasks in a city.
 The city is a 2d grid and contains obstacles and goals.
 Each agent needs to visit all the goals in the grid in order and then go back to its starting position.
 It's important to note that the agents don't know the layout of the map initial, so they have to fist explore it to find where the goals are.